Kylie Sonique Love: Drag

 Love was announced to be one of twelve contestants for the second season of RuPaul's Drag Race on February 1, 2010.
 She was placed in the bottom two in episode four and was eliminated after losing a lip sync to "Two of Hearts" by Stacey Q against Morgan McMichaels.
 She later revealed that she is a transgender woman during the reunion episode of that season.
-In 2015, Love was one of the 30 performers that appeared as a backup dancer for Miley Cyrus's Video Music Awards performance.
+In 2015, Love was one of the 30 performers that appeared as a backup dancer for Miley Cyrus' Video Music Awards performance.

 In June 2018, Love was a backup dancer with McMichaels and Farrah Moan for Christina Aguilera at Los Angeles Pride.
 She subsequently appeared in the RuPaul's Drag Race Holi-slay Spectacular with seven other Drag Race alumni on December 7, 2018.
 She also appeared as a guest for the first challenge in the premiere episode of season eleven of Drag Race.
 Love appeared in a music video for Lizzo's song "Juice", which was released on April 17, 2019.